virtual-kubelet/systemk/README.md

 The primary group will be found by systemk and both a `User` and `Group` will be injected into the unit file.
 The files created on disk for the configMap/secrets/emptyDir will be made of the same user/group.

+### Limitations

+By using systemd and the hosts network we have weak isolation between pods, i.e. no more than process isolation.
+Starting two pods that use the same port is guaranteed to fail for one.

 ## Use with K3S